jordimas/tmx-to-text/README.md

 # Introduction

-tmx-to-text allows convert TMX files into plain text.
+tmx-to-text allows convert TMX files into plain text and to get information.

 This tool be used for example to:
 * Extract translations memories into text file for spell checking or post-editing